-- Connect the switch to a PC or Sun SPARCstation to serve as the gateway to the Network Management Station (NMS). - Connect the switch to an ASCII/VT100 terminal emulator running either ProComm for Windows or Terminal.exe (DOS platform), or running TIP (UNIX platform), for use in downloading the install script (see Figure 4-2).
+- Connect the switch to a Sun SPARCstation to serve as the gateway to the Network Management Station (NMS). - Connect the switch to an ASCII/VT100 terminal emulator running TIP, for use in downloading the install script (see Figure 4-2).